andro951/WeaponEnchantments/Readme.md

 * They are returned upon offering the item.

 ## Enchanting Table
-* This is the mod's main station.
+This is the mod's main station.
 All of the essence you pick up are stored here.
-* It allows you to...
+Right clicking the enchanting table opens the enchanting interface.
+In an enchanting table you can...
 * Create enchantments.
 * Upgrade enchantments.
 * Infuse essence into items (to level them up).
 * Enchant (or disenchant) items.
 * Offer items (equivalent of selling).
 * Syphon and item's XP.

-* There are 5 tiers:
+There are 5 tiers of enchanting tables
-    0. Wooden
-    1. Dusty
-    2. Hellish
-    3. Soul
-    4. Ultimate
-* Right clicking the enchanting table opens the enchanting table interface.
+1. Wooden (60% Offering effectivity)
+2. Dusty (70% Offering effectivity)
+3. Hellish (80% Offering effectivity)
+4. Soul (90% Offering effectivity)
+5. Ultimate (100% Offering effectivity)

 ### Creating enchantments
 To create or upgrade an enchantment, the recipes are on the crafting grid to your left.
 * You ask the guide about crafting with enchantments.